adrienabbey/independent-study/src/docker/mediawiki/mediawiki.md

 Documentation for deploying MediaWiki across my Kubernetes cluster.

+> Note: I used ChatGPT heavily to research and get configuration for most of this.
+I made an effort to manually review and adjust these files to my needs, and have a good general idea of what they do.
+I'm not aiming to learn the detailed syntax of these files, as that's not what I had in mind for my intended scope of this project.

 ## Goals

 - Deploy a private MediaWiki site to my Kubernetes cluster.